 I have a friend who’s a doctor who ever since developing fibromyalgia in medical school, has been on one long experiment using herself as a Guinea pig to try and figure out what was going on in her body that caused so much pain, fatigue and brain fog and how she could use that information to translate into finding effective treatments for herself and ultimately her fibromyalgia patients.
 I’ve suffered from fibromyalgia myself so this really resonated with me.

 You might’ve heard about CBD or cannabidiol as a useful treatment for fibromyalgia.
+Many people searching for the best CBD oil are doing so to treat joint pain or fybromyalgia.
 There’s been a lot of buzz about CBD and rightfully so.
 It really can be helpful for fibromyalgia.
 Part of why I made this website is because I think there’s really a lack of good quality, accessible medical guidance out there for folks who want to try CBD for themselves.

 So this article compiles all the information we’ve been able to get from my friend (the doctor) who has many fibromyalgia patients as well as from an extensive review of the scientific literature.
 This includes not only resources she sent me but also reading almost every study I could find about a CBD for a fibromyalgia or related symptoms like anxiety and insomnia.